How Can the Tenant Terminate the Legal Obligation of the Lease?

 See FindLaw's section on landlord-tenant law for more information.

 There are plenty of reasons why a tenant may need to break a lease early, such as moving for a new job or a sudden change of finances.
-But regardless of the reason, landlords don't have to release your from your lease obligation in most cases.
-If you believe you're entitled to a release due to the landlord not fulfilling their end of the contract, then you may pursue this in court if necessary.
-Get started today with a free legal evaluation of your particular legal needs.
+But regardless of the reason, landlords don't have to release you from your lease obligation in most cases.
+If you have questions about terminating the legal obligation of your lease, or need help protecting your rights as a tenant, you may want to contact a local landlord-tenant attorney who will be familiar with landlord-tenant laws in your area.